EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: EmbRace Design

-\textbf{Vertical Scheduling.} The cutting down and scheduling will modify the number of sparse gradient rows, hence we call it Vertical Scheduling.
+\textbf{Vertical Scheduling.} The cutting down and scheduling will modify the number of rows in sparse embedding gradients.
 The deciding algorithm is shown in Algorithm \ref{alg:schedule}, line 2-3 represent the computation of coalescing gradients, the line 4-7 refers to a sequence of set operations to distinguish prior gradients.
 The calculations require a considerable computing resource, and the GPU idle time after BP is a good occasion.
-The timeline after 2D Scheduling is illustrated in Fig. \ref{fig:timeline}(c): the grey box represents the Vertical Sparse Gradient Scheduling, whose impact is elucidated at the left dotted grid.
-Based on the Horizontal Scheduling, embedding gradient sizes are reduced, and the sparse communication is done in two parts.
-The prior gradient communications must be finished before embedding FP and the scheduled gradient communication is delayed.
-The start of embedding FP only relies on the slight prior gradient, resulting in a better overlapped and efficient data-parallel training.
+The timeline after 2D Communication Scheduling is illustrated in Figure \ref{fig:timeline}(c): the grey box represents the Vertical Sparse Scheduling, whose impact is elucidated at the left dotted grid.
+The embedding gradient sizes are reduced, and the sparse communication is done in two parts.
+The communications of prior gradients must be finished before embedding FP and the communications of delayed gradients could be performed later.
+The embedding FP starts immediately after communicating the slight prior gradients, resulting in better overlapped and efficient data-parallel training.